The Lands

 Rulers: The Consuls of Nartellfar

-Governing Body: The Consuls in conjunction with the Guild Assembly
+Governing Body: The Guild Assembly

 - Tailors & Cobblers Guild: 5 reps

-- Servants & Cooks Guild: 5 reps
+- Farms & Vineyards Guild: 5 reps

-- Farms & Vineyards Guild: 4 reps
+- Servants & Cooks Guild: 4 reps

 - Smiths & Jewellers Guild: 4 reps